 To earn credit (CATS points) you will need to register and pay an additional £10 fee per course.
 You can do this by ticking the relevant box at the bottom of the enrolment form or when enrolling online.

 Coursework is an integral part of all weekly classes and everyone enrolled will be expected to do coursework in order to benefit fully from the course.
 Only those who have registered for credit will be awarded CATS points for completing work at the required standard.

 Students who do not register for CATS points during the enrolment process can either register for CATS points prior to the start of their course or retrospectively from between January 1st and July 31st after the current academic year has been completed.
 If you are enrolled on the Certificate of Higher Education you need to indicate this on the enrolment form but there is no additional registration fee.

 Take this course for CATS points: £10.00

-Dr Anna Scarnà has worked as a university lecturer for several years and is interested in attention, memory, and language function, personality traits, and psychological disorders.
+Dr Anna Scarnà is a psychologist and has worked as a university lecturer in for several years.
+She is interested in attention, memory, and language function, personality traits, and psychological disorders.
 Most recently, her work has been on wellbeing.